Year-end and Tax Preparation

 Step 2: Open six bank accounts.

-2. For your net CRA sales taxes; for self-employed, preferably this account is at an online bank that pays higher interest than brick and mortar banks.
-This money is held in trust.
+- For your net CRA sales taxes; for self-employed, preferably this account is at an online bank that pays higher interest than brick and mortar banks.
+This money is held in trust so it is not included in your TAP totals.

-3. For your quarterly profit sharing or business growth; for self-employed, preferably this account is at an online bank that pays higher interest than brick and mortar banks.
+- For your quarterly profit sharing or business growth; for self-employed, preferably this account is at an online bank that pays higher interest than brick and mortar banks.
+This account rewards a business owner with freedom and lifestyle experiences.

-4. For systematic owner's pay; for self-employed, preferably this account is at an online bank that pays higher interest than brick and mortar banks.
+- For systematic owner's pay; for self-employed, preferably this account is at an online bank that pays higher interest than brick and mortar banks.
+This account is how the business will support a business owner.

-5. For your income taxes; for self-employed, preferably this account is at an online bank that pays higher interest than brick and mortar banks.
+- For your income taxes; for self-employed, preferably this account is at an online bank that pays higher interest than brick and mortar banks.
+Setting aside withholdings is how the business continues to support a business owner so you have money to pay personal and business income taxes when they come due.

-6. For business operating expenses; the bank account will preferably be tailored to withdrawals (cash, cheques, or online bill payments and transfers) with little to no bank fees such as RBC's Digital Choice Business Account.
+The bank account will preferably be tailored to withdrawals (cash, cheques, or online bill payments and transfers) with little to no bank fees such as RBC's Digital Choice Business Account.
 It features unlimited deposits including Moneris, unlimited cheque deposits, unlimited electronic debit and credit transactions, limited Interac transactions for $6 per month.
-Additional fees apply for in branch transactions, cash deposits, paper transactions as this is setup for digital transactions.
+(This account began in the early 2000s with no monthly service fee.)
+Additional fees apply for in branch transactions, cash deposits, paper transactions as this is marketed for digital transactions.
 Most of the other brick and mortar banks have service charges starting at $10+.

 Think of the bank accounts as similar to the old envelope personal budgeting system, which used an envelope for each saving/spending bucket.
 Here, you will be using bank accounts instead of paper envelopes.

-Step 3: Twice a month, you will allocate your TAPs from the incoming cash bank account to the other five bank accounts.
+Twice a month, you will allocate your TAPs from the incoming cash bank account to the other five bank accounts.
 One suggestion is the 10th and 25th of each month, or you could do this weekly - whatever lets you feel in control of your cash.
+The 10/25 method is recommended because watching your cash build and release creates an automatic alarm system.
+As you become familiar with how your money flows in and out of the business, you will instinctively know when your cash flow is off.
+This allows you to get ahead of the problem.

 Move your GST HST funds collected first before calculating your TAP.
 This money is held in trust for the government and should not be used to fund business purchases or personal lifestyle expenses.